janda09/install/README.md

-# Abouts
+# About

-Scripts autoinstaller for Debian 9 32 & 64 bit.
+Script autoinstaller for Debian 9 32 & 64 bit.

 # Open Ports